corynko/Current-Portfolio/README.md

 This repo contains corynko's (Ethan Kotel's) current developer's portfolio.

-## What It Is
+## What Is It

 A clean, functional portfolio that communicates what it needs to.
 A was searching for a calm and clean aesthetic that still contains all of the necessary functionality, with a dark, earthy color palette and subtle animations.

 ## Where Is It

-You can view my current portfolio at [corynko.github.io/current-portfolio](https://corynko.github.io/current-portfolio).
+You can view my current portfolio at [corynko.github.io/current-portfolio](https://corynko.github.io/Current-Portfolio).

 ## Who Can Use It